- If you’re single and have little or no debt, consider the cost of final (funeral) expenses in case you were to die.

 ages, when the risk of death is greater.
 At some predetermined age such

 as 65 or 80, the coverage will generally end.
-USBA’s 15 and 20 year Group Level Term plans are examples of term coverage.
+USBA’s 15 and 20 year Group Level Term policies are examples of term coverage.

 term insurance, but over time it builds cash value that grows